 - Any increase in the owner’s capital is adjusted by crediting the Capital A/c.

 - Profit causes an increase in capital, and losses decrease in it

 - All expenses have a debit balance, and incomes have a credit balance

 From the above rules, it should be clear that debit and credit have no significance of favourable or unfavourable in themselves.
 It depends on the nature of the transaction in each case.

 Double-entry bookkeeping is simple.
 All entries must have debits and credits.
 For a transaction to be recorded, it must be debited (charged) and credited (debited).
 This is because the books are kept in balance.
 As a result, all transactions are debited or credited the same.
 You do not need to keep a running total because all transactions are matched at the end of the year.
 If there are discrepancies, there will be errors.

 This system can easily be used with small or even with one business.
 But it has many benefits.
 Not the least of which is the ability to keep the books accurate.

-Bookkeeping can be very interesting and useful but sometimes difficult to understand.
+Bookkeeping can be very interesting and useful but sometimes challenging to understand.
 We need to know what is meant by books and accounts.
-We must also understand what is meant by double-entry book-keeping and how it can help us in improving our business.
-I hope this article helped you know what the double-entry system of bookkeeping is.
+We must also understand what is meant by double-entry bookkeeping and how it can help us in improving our business.
+I hope this article helped you know what the double-entry bookkeeping system is.